maciejbaranowski/ai-assistant/backlog.md

 # Tasks to do

- - Create simple GUI for PC to trigger text-command endpoint
  - Add support of recurring events
  - Add a cron to send daily summaries of calendar and event
  - Add vector searching of existing calendar events and allow modification and removal of events